gpmd/playbook/_posts/pages/2014-03-18-test-driven-development-tdd.md

 }
 ```

-We could use a preceeding conditional to check both divisibility by 3 and 5 and return like so:
+We could use a preceding conditional to check both divisibility by 3 and 5 and return like so:

 ```php
 <?